AdamHrisho/odin-recipes/README.md

 # odin-recipes
-This is a simple recipe website using HTML
+This is a simple recipe website using HTML.